 Another Holiday Weekend, Another Coronavirus Surge?
-Keep An Eye on Tourist Hot Spots

-Another Holiday Weekend, Another Coronavirus Surge?
-Keep An Eye on Tourist Hot Spots
+Keep An Eye On Tourist Hot Spots

 Hopefully, summer won't end the way it began.
 Memorial Day celebrations helped set off a wave of coronavirus infections across much of the South and West.
 Gatherings around the Fourth of July seemed to keep those hot spots aflame.